 Zeitgeist – Part I: The Greatest Story Ever Told (the switch from “Sold” back to “Told” is deliberate)

 My God when I think of the impact this man has had on society.
 In the end, it is just a sad commentary on Christianity that after two millennia so many were so ready and eager to attack Christianity and dismiss it as a complete fabrication.
 Mr. Joseph just offered them the intellectual ammunition they sought, only the ammunition he was offering were duds.

-He just made it all up out of thin air
+out of thin air

 Hardly a word of it is true.
 As just one example, among mythologists, who dedicate their lives to study ancient mythology, Horus is almost universally agreed to be Mars, not the Sun.
 It is one of the few things on which they do agree.
 This is the very first thing I learned.
 It’s disgusting.
 Peter Joseph is rich and famous, and Dr. Judy Wood is barred from even being mentioned on Wikipedia, including even the 9/11 conspiracy page.

 The following image is from a Freemason bible and clearly shows Ra as the Sun god of the ancient Egyptians: